 Pick any style - a denim, moto or utility jacket are the classic options but don’t restrict yourself to those if they’re not your bag.
 Whatever you choose it must compliment the other items in the collection, and it should suit you and your lifestyle.

-Here are some of my favorite jackets for a capsule collection in 2022:
+Here are some of my favorite jackets for a capsule wardrobe in 2023:

 a tailored jacket